Tuition fees

 PhD funding

 The University allocates around 150 entry awards each year in PhD studentships and bursaries, so there are many ways to access PhD funding.
 A studentship is usually a package that provides full funding for tuition fees and living costs.
-The NERC SCENARIO DTP and Earth System Prediction Doctoral Training Programme offer a number of funded projects in meteorology.
+Information about studentships relevant for those wishing to study in the School of Psychology and Clinical Language Sciences can be found below.

 Alternative funding sources